teenivcse/documentation/Architecture.md

 ![Missing](https://github.com/gardener/gardener-docs/blob/master/images/tam-block-diagram-overview.png)

-Note: While the `kubelet` talks through the front-door (public Internet) to its "shoot" cluster API server running in the "seed" cluster, the pods inside the "shoot" cluster use the Kubernetes service and its load balancer IP to reach the API server.
-This communication and the reverse communication from the API server to the pod and service  IPs happens through a VPN connection that we deploy into "seed" and "shoot" clusters.
+Note: The `kubelet` as well as the pods inside the "shoot" cluster talk through the front-door (load balancer IP; public Internet) to its "shoot" cluster API server running in the "seed" cluster.
+The reverse communication from the API server to the pod, service, and node networks happens through a VPN connection that we deploy into "seed" and "shoot" clusters.